lazarus4/Beforth/README.md

 Beforth is a public domain Forth under the Unlicense license.
 This allows the JavaScript and Forth sources to be freely distributed.
 The load sequence for Beforth is as follows:

 1. Browser loads vm.js, the VM.
-It define the VM and memory spaces.
+It defines the VM and memory spaces.
 It loads:
 2. Beforth.js, the compiler.
 It defines the interpreter/compiler and user interface.
 It INCLUDEs:
 3. Beforth.f, the system.
 Loaded by the outer loop to define the system.

 Beforth will use a VM that is conceptually friendly to embedded hardware: Large ROM, small RAM.
 It will ease compatibility when cross compilers are added to the project.
 ## Status of project:
 Design documents (LibreOffice ODT format) are being worked out.
-These include